PoisotLab/ms_straight_lines/manuscript.md

 In this paper we will compare our flexible links model to three previous models for $L$.
 We estimate parameters and compare the performance of all models using open data from the `mangal.io` networks database [@PoisBais16].
-Finally, we will show how our model for $L_{\text{fl}}$ suggests a new and more useful way of thinking about metrics of network structure and discuss how generative models can be useful tools for including our knowledge of a system into our predictions.
+We show how this model not only outperforms existing efforts at predicting the number of interactions, but also has numerous desirable properties from which novel insights about the structure of food webs can be derived.

 # Results and Discussion